fullcalendar/fullcalendar-docs/_docs-v4/date-library/date-object.md

 - `.getUTCMilliseconds()`
 - `.toUTCString()`

-Also, when your calendar is set to a named time zone with [timeZoneImpl](timeZoneImpl) set to `'UTC-coercion'` (the default), all Dates throughout the API will be in UTC and thus the above UTC-flavored methods will be useful as well.
+Also, when your calendar is set to a named time zone and there is no time-zone plugin present (aka "UTC-coercion"), all Dates throughout the API will be in UTC and thus the above UTC-flavored methods will be useful as well.

 ## Date Formatting